NESCent/2014-05-08-datacarpentry/lessons/sql/sql.md

 data.
 We're going to use SQLite today, but basically everything we teach you will apply to the other database systems as well (e.g., MySQL, PostgreSQL, MS Access, Filemaker Pro).
-The only things that will differ are the details of exactly who to import and export data.
+The only things that will differ are the details of exactly how to import and export data.

 The data